metabarcoding/obitools4-doc/content/commands/alignments/obipcr.md

        > Sper01_obipcr.fasta
 ```

-It fetches the sequences from the NCBI Genbank release 261 database stored in the `/data/Genbank/Release_261` directory.
-The output is stored in the `Sper01_obipcr.fasta` file.
-The primer pair is specified as `GGGCAATCCTGAGCCAA` and `CCATTGAGTCTCTGCACCTATC` using the `--forward` and `--reverse` options.
-These primers correspond to the marker *Sper01*.
-The `-L` option specifies the maximum length of the barcode, primers excluded, here 220 nucleotides.
-By default no mismatches are allowed between the primers and the priming sites.
+It retrieves the sequences from the NCBI Genbank Release 261 database located in the `/data/Genbank/Release_261` directory.
+The output is saved in the file `Sper01_obipcr.fasta`.
+The primer pair is specified as `GGGCAATCCTGAGCCAA` and `CCATTGAGTCTCTGCACCTATC` using the `-forward` and `--reverse` options.
+These primers correspond to the *Sper01* marker.
+The `-L` option specifies the maximum length of the barcode excluding the primers, here 220 nucleotides.
+By default, no mismatches are allowed between the primers and the priming sites.

-To allows mismatches between the primers and the priming sites, use the `--allowed-mismatches` option or its short form `-e`.
+To allow mismatches between the primers and the priming sites, use the `--allowed-mismatches` option or its short form `-e`.
 Here, the maximum number of mismatches allowed is 3.
 This maximum number of mismatches is allowed per primer.
-The error can occur at any position of the primer.
+The mismatch can occur anywhere in the primer.

 ```bash
 obipcr -e 3  \